ggandor/lightspeed.nvim/README.md

 As you can see from the figure, `x` goes to the end of the match, including it in the operation, while `X` stops just before - in an absolute sense, after - the end of the match (the equivalent of `T` for two-character search).
-In simpler terms: in x-mode, the edge of the operated area always gets an offset of +2.
+In simpler terms: in X-mode, the relevant edge of the operated area gets an offset of +2.

 The assignment of `z` and `x` seems a sensible default, considering that those keys are free in O-P mode, and the handy visual mnemonic that `x` is physically